kharism/GuildSim_go/README.md

 For now I only support textUI only while I'm also planning to make some simple GUI.
 But I haven't decided what UI framework to choose at the moment

 ## installation
+go to release page and download the latest release if you're on windows.
+Otherwise you need to compile it yourself.

 ### TextUI
 clone the repo and just run `go build main.go` and run the executable